jamesxsc/c_compiler/management.md

   - Because the Array struct required information from different node types, we pass the type to a BuildArray virtual method on (Array)Declarator which is consistent with how we build and store Function structs.
   - Parameter list wasn't implemented with arrays initially because it's a bitch.
 - Strings and chars required changes to the lexer to handle edge cases such as escaped characters and ignoring the string quotes.
+- To save instructions, some of the common return logic is deferred to the end of the function and jumped to using the return label in the context.

 # Milestones (Draft)